-News headlines routinely feature high-profile data breaches and computer intrusions, with large corporations working around the clock to contain the damage to their business, their customers and their reputations.
+10100101010 11010100100 0101111000 News headlines routinely feature high-profile data breaches and computer intrusions, with large corporations working around the clock to contain the damage to their business, their customers and their reputations.
 But research shows that cyber criminals are also attacking smaller "Main Street" businesses and organizations that are often less prepared to prevent and respond to an attack.
 In fact, evolving cyber threats impact businesses and organizations of all sizes, sectors and industries.
-There has been a steady increase during the past five years in attacks targeting businesses with fewer than 250 employees; now, over 60 percent of all targeted attacks strike small to midsized entities.
+There has been a steady increase during the past five years in attacks targeting businesses with fewer than 250 employees; now, over 60 percent of all targeted attacks strike small to midsized entities.1

 Experts believe it is not a question of "if" your organization will suffer a breach, but "when."
 Just one resourceful hacker, one disgruntled employee or even lost physical records of customer data or your own organization's proprietary information can cause enormous financial and reputational damage.
-The costs of a data breach can be staggering, averaging \$211 per compromised record and \$4.98 million per data breach in Canada in 2015 and 2016.
-Combined with a damaged reputation, these losses can devastate an unprepared organization.
+The costs of a data breach can be staggering, averaging \$221 per compromised record and \$7.01 million per data breach in the United States in 2016.2 Even relatively small breaches can incur significant costs.3 Combined with a damaged reputation, these losses can devastate an unprepared organization.

-With this in mind, the Travelers Institute, the public policy division of The Travelers Companies, Inc., launched its Cyber: Prepare, Prevent, Mitigate, RestoreTM educational initiative, convening the business community with cyber thought leaders from the public and private sectors.
-Working with cybersecurity experts, government agencies and insurance industry professionals, the Cyber: Prepare, Prevent, Mitigate, Restore series provides business owners with the information and resources needed to meet the challenge of cybersecurity.
+With this in mind, the Travelers Institute, the public policy division of The Travelers Companies, Inc., launched Cyber: Prepare, Prevent, Mitigate, RestoreSM, an educational initiative convening the business community with cyber thought leaders from the public and private sectors.
+Working with cybersecurity experts, government agencies and insurance industry professionals, Cyber: Prepare, Prevent, Mitigate, Restore provides business owners with the information and resources needed to meet the challenge of cybersecurity.

 In this guide, we offer fundamental safeguards that can be used by small and midsized organizations to improve their cybersecurity.
-These safeguards, identified by Travelers Canada cyber risk professionals in the course of helping policyholders manage their cybersecurity risks, can help any organization be more prepared, and better able to prevent intrusions, mitigate damage and restore normal operations when the hackers come to call.
+These safeguards, identified by Travelers cyber risk professionals in the course of helping policyholders manage their cybersecurity risks, can help any organization be more prepared, and better able to prevent intrusions, mitigate damage and restore normal operations when the hackers come to call.